gabgilling/dse-nichd/README.md

   - Fetal Biometry: U2A and U3A
   - Cervical Length: U2B and U3B

 Of these datasets, we only tracked those variables which were measured at multiple visits.
 We were interested in understanding how changes in these features might be predictive of adverse pregnancy outcomes.

 For numeric features, we simply calculated the difference in measurements between two visits.
 For instance, Resting blood pressure was measured at Visit 2(V2BA02a1) and Visit 3(V3BA02a1).
 These two measurements were used to create a new feature, V2BA02a1_delta_V3BA02a1, which is the difference in blood pressure measurements between Visit 3 and Visit 2, or $V3BA02a1 - V2BA02a1$.

-For encoded categorical features, we took a similar approach in tracking changes in these features across visits.
-Here
+For encoded categorical features, we took a similar approach in tracking changes in these features across visits by tracking the different combinations of changes that can occur within a feature by tracking the change in category.
+For instance, U1CD01 and U3CD01 track whether or not the placenta is implanted on the ipsilateral side for the right uterine artery

 # Results